patrick-mcgreal-dev/soft-elixir-log/src/markdown/main.md

 | DSP | Chorus | - |
 | Func | Networking | - |

-### Sequencing

 ### Rendering

 The demo version of Soft Elixir renders its display using DOM elements.
 As a web-developer, the DOM is a very intuitive way of working.
-It's also extremely inefficient when it comes to rendering a constantly moving grid of data.
+It's also extremely inefficient when it comes to producing a constantly moving grid of data.

 [Off-screen canvas rendering](https://developer.mozilla.org/en-US/docs/Web/API/OffscreenCanvas) has obvious advantages.
 We can push expensive animation operations to a separate thread via a [web worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API) in order to protect the main processing thread.